Emmotes/ic_spoilers/docs/minthara.md

     "id": 2115,
     "flavour_text": "",
     "description": {
+        "conditions": [
+            {
+                "condition": "upgrade_purchased 15946",
+                "desc": "Minthara gains a Strife stack for each Evil or Neutral (Good/Evil axis) Champion in the formation, including herself.
+Minthara increases the damage of these Champions by $(amount)% for each Strife stack, stacking multiplicatively."
+            },
+            {
                 "desc": "Minthara gains a Strife stack for each Evil Champion in the formation, including herself.
 Minthara increases the damage of these Champions by $(amount)% for each Strife stack, stacking multiplicatively."
+            }
+        ]
     },
     "effect_keys": [
         {